OpenTermsArchive/opentermsarchive.org/README.md

 Example `NEXT_PUBLIC_BASE_PATH="/prefix"`
 Default is empty

-### `GITHUB_TOKEN`

-In order for the service to retrieve Github contributors, you need to provide:

-- `GITHUB_TOKEN`: A token with repository read privileges which allow access to the [GitHub API](https://github.com/settings/tokens).

 ### `NEXT_PUBLIC_MATOMO_URL`, `NEXT_PUBLIC_MATOMO_SITE_ID`

 You can easily set up analytics with [Matomo](https://matomo.org/) by providing those 2 values.